cypress-io/cypress-documentation/content/api/commands/intercept.md

 #### <Icon name="angle-right"></Icon> staticResponse (<code>[StaticResponse][staticresponse]</code>)

-By passing in a `StaticResponse` as the last argument, you can [statically define (stub) a response](#Stubbing-a-response) for matching requests including the body of the response, as well as the headers and HTTP status code:
+By passing in a `StaticResponse` as the last argument, you can [statically define (stub) a response](#Stubbing-a-response) for matched requests including the body of the response, as well as the headers and HTTP status code:

 | Option     | Description                                            |
 | ---------- | ------------------------------------------------------ |